tomgco/tapeshopper/exercises/ispy/problem.md

 To be able to assert that the output of the module `hello-world-classic` we can use the module `sinon` to spy on the function.
 A test spy is a function that records arguments, return value, the value of this and exception thrown (if any) for all its calls.
 A test spy can be an anonymous function or it can wrap an existing function.

+Docs are found at on the link below:

 > $ADVENTURE_DOCS/docs/sinon.html

 Example of checking if console.error is calledOnce with the specified argument